DQIX/dqix-decomp/README.md

 ## 📖 About
 This project aims to create a **1:1 disassembly and decompilation** of *Dragon Quest IX: Sentinels of the Starry Skies* for the Nintendo DS.
-The primary focus is on the USA version of the game, with the goal of making it fully recompilable.
+The primary focus is on the USA and Japanese versions of the game, with the goal of making it fully recompilable.

 ---